challayogeswar/agentforge/docs/architecture.md

 4. Evaluates rigorously using automated quality metrics
 5. Scales horizontally with modular architecture

-All diagrams verified to render on: GitHub · Kaggle · VS Code Markdown Preview
+All diagrams verified to render on: GitHub

 ---